oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/british-indian-ocean-territory.md

 ## 通訊

 ### 電信系統
-- `general assessment`: separate facilities for military and public needs are available (2018)
+- `總體評估`: separate facilities for military and public needs are available (2018)
-- `domestic`: all commercial telephone services are available, including connection to the Internet (2018)
+- `國內`: all commercial telephone services are available, including connection to the Internet (2018)
-- `international`: country code (Diego Garcia) - 246; landing point for the SAFE submarine cable that provides direct connectivity to Africa, Asia and near-by Indian Ocean island countries; international telephone service is carried by satellite (2019)
+- `國際的`: country code (Diego Garcia) - 246; landing point for the SAFE submarine cable that provides direct connectivity to Africa, Asia and near-by Indian Ocean island countries; international telephone service is carried by satellite (2019)

 ### 廣播媒體
 Armed Forces Radio and Television Service (AFRTS) broadcasts over 3 separate frequencies for US and UK military personnel stationed on the islands